bztsrc/qemu-raspi3/README.md

 Adds machine type "raspi3" to boot AArch64 kernels in qemu.
 This patch is provided as-is, without any kind of warranty in the hope that it will be useful.

+*IMPORTANT NOTE: Thanks to a good soul, this patch made it through to qemu mainline.
+As a consequence, sooner or later every qemu binary will support "-M raspi3", therefore these patches won't be needed any more.*

 Usage
 -----